apache/tez/docs/src/site/markdown/by-laws.md

 The project's Committers are responsible for the project's technical management.
 All committers have write access to the project's source repositories.
 Committers may cast binding votes on any technical discussion regarding the project.

 Committer access is by invitation only and must be approved by lazy consensus of the active PMC members.
 A Committer may request removal of their commit privileges by their own declaration.
-A committer will be considered "emeritus/inactive" by not contributing in any form to the project for over 1 year.
-An emeritus committer may request reinstatement of commit access from the PMC.
-Such reinstatement is subject to lazy consensus of active PMC members.

 Commit access can be revoked by a unanimous vote of all the active PMC members (except the committer in question if they are also a PMC member).